 Unfortunately, this challenge remake of FFIII is the only version that has ever been ported to the west.
 It was later ported to iOS – the version we played – and to PC.
 (The game was also ported to Ouya, without which I doubt we’d have ever seen a PC port, so thanks for that, dead microconsole!)
+Unlike FFIV, the PC version of FFIII never got a difficulty selection menu, either!
 The gameplay has undergone such substantial changes that even though I was satisfied with my FFI experience, I don’t really feel like I’ve played the original FFIII even after completing this version.
 The narrative changes are fine, but the gameplay doesn’t match up.
 I still want to play the Famicom version one day (or better yet, a more loyal remake) because this version is just… it’s not right!

-Because we started the Marathon before FFIII was ported, I instead picked up a copy of the DS game and resolved to do a “Solo Marathon” of this game and all the (many) other Final Fantasy DS games.
-I stopped part-way through FFIII when the iOS announcement was made, but the earliest Journals for FFIII were from that solo play, with little to no input from the group marathon’s time spent catching up.
+Because we started the Marathon before FFIII was ported to iOS, I picked up a copy of the DS game and resolved to do a “Solo Marathon” of this game and all the (many) other Final Fantasy DS games.
+I stopped part-way through FFIII when the iOS announcement was made, since iOS can be put on the big screen (at the time, using an Apple TV).
+One consequence of this change in play is that the earliest Journals for FFIII were from the solo play, with little to no input from the group marathon’s time spent catching up.
 As for the Solo Marathons, they’re still technically going, I’m just not a very big fan of 4 Heroes of Light and have gotten distracted by Shin Megami Tensei 1.